Expect Turmeric to trade higher: Angel Commodities

 Angel Commodities' report on Turmeric

-NCDEX Turmeric prices jumped about 3.83% on Tuesday after plunge more than 11% last week.
-The recovery is due to lower level buying and on expectation that the prices have touched its floor for the season.
+NCDEX Turmeric corrected on Wednesday after surging over 3.5% in the previous session on profit booking.
 During the current season, there was lower demand from industrial buyers and higher stocks available in the country.

 Outlook